holzschu/iOS_codeSamples/README.md

 The directory `libc_replacement` contains source files for these functions.
 If your code uses one of these functions, compile the relevant source file and link with it.
 For now, there is `qsort` and `bsearch`.
 It will expand as more problematic functions are discovered.

+## How to install scripts from the scripts folder

+1. Copy the script you want to install from the Scripts folder into ~
+2. tar -xvzf {the file you just copied}
+3. Check if the script got installed by opening the Scripts view controller